Skip to main content

 Creating and accessing an AWS EC2 instance on AWS Wavelength

 Following the blog post about how 5G and Multi-access Edge Computing (MEC) can help reduce latency on applications, the idea of this walkthrough is to guide developers in creating their own environment in Vodafone's edge network, with the help of AWS Wavelength Zones.
+This is the first of a series of post that will guide a developer into deploying a full architecture on the edge of Vodafone’s mobile network.
 Vodafone is a unique partner to AWS in that it is the first one to offer commercially available AWS Wavelength deployment across multiple edge zones and countries (London - Manchester in the UK and Berlin - Dortmund - Munich in Germany) and AWS Regions (eu-west-2 and eu-central-1).

 To learn more about AWS Wavelength Zones and how it can help deliver lower latency on your applications, you can go to this link: AWS Wavelength FAQs.